tittoassini/grace/QQ.md

 Pattern matching is broken into branches that can be combined with | as usual:

-Type classes as open ended, value/type pattern matching:
+## Type classes as open ended, value/type pattern matching

 Most recently added branches have precedence